One of the most time-consuming activities as a blogger is maintaining your blog.

-I’m not referring to creating content or promoting it, I’m referring to all the other tasks that are involved in keeping your blog running smoothly and in top shape.
+I’m not referring to creating content or doing marketing and promotional work for your blog, I’m referring to all the other essential blog management activities that are involved in keeping your blog running smoothly.

 I’ve broken this checklist into three sections, daily, weekly and monthly tasks.

 Let’s start with the little things you can do each day to maintain your blog.
 Some of these things you obviously won’t need to do.
 For instance, if you don’t get very many comments then you won’t need to respond to them on a daily basis.

 Now let’s take a look at some of the things you can do on a weekly basis.

 - Check to make sure your plugins and theme are still up to date.

 - Ensure your email opt-in forms and contact form are still working correctly.

 - Check web host statistics (bandwidth usage, CPU throttling, server uptime etc).
 Again if your blog isn’t that popular yet perhaps do this once per month to start with.